Potential clients contact our firm every week and ask the same question: Can I be charged with sexual assault just because someone said I did it?

 Sometimes the victim is lying.
 It’s my opinion that this happens most frequently in domestic violence and sexual assault cases.
 Alleged-victims are aware that an allegation could result in the accused being arrested, placed in jail, charged, and potentially convicted.
 Through our investigation, ideally we can dig out defenses, inconsistencies, and other ways to defend you.
 Why does this happen?
 We’ve encountered a few consistent themes in the thousands of criminal cases we’ve defended:

 - Buyer’s remorse.
 You went out on a Friday night, bought an extra large pizza, and ate the whole thing.
 You’re mad at yourself for spending all that money and wasting all those calories.
-The same thing happens in sexual assault cases.
+Unfortunately, the same thing happens in sexual assault cases.
 The victim has a boyfriend at home, but after a few drinks and after some flirting, she decides to sleep with you.
 How does the victim save face?
 She makes up a story and claims you raped her.

 - Personal vendetta.
 Sexual assault allegations sometimes surface after the conclusion of a romantic relationship.
 False allegations may arise after the conclusion of a friendship, or any other relationship.